Kalimuthu-Velappan/SONIC-DOCS/system/in-memory-logging.md

 - It minimze the code changes on the application side because of unified interface.

 ## 2.2 Current Model
 SONiC uses the rsyslog as centralized logger for receiving and storing the logs from various SONiC applications including logs from docker applications.
-The Rsyslog receives the logs and process the logs if some action to be taken and store the logs into log files usually on the /var/log/ folder.
-Some of the SONiC application adds rules in the rsyslog to serapate the application specific logs into a seprate file, for example, all the audit related log messages are stored on the /var/log/audit.log.
+The Rsyslog receives the logs and process the logs if some action to be taken and then store the logs into log files into disk usually on the /var/log/ folder.
+Some of the SONiC application adds rules in the rsyslog to serapate the application specific logs into a seprate file, for example, all the audit related log messages are stored on the separate log /var/log/audit.log.

 ## 2.3 In-Memory Logging
 The In-memory Logging levarage the existing rsyslog infrastructure to process and store the logs into In-Memory.
 It doesn't require much change from application side as it uses same syslog API for generating the debug information by using log level as INFO or DEBUG.
 A simple rsyslog filter rule is added to syslog config for filtering and storing the debug logs.